Tihomir Dovramadjiev: Early years and sport activity

 Before taking up chess boxing, Dovramadjiev won the Bulgarian national chess championship in his age group multiple times and has played in international chess tournaments.

 He was the national youth chess champion of Bulgaria in 1991 (classic), 1993 (classic), 1997 (blitz), and 1998 (classic).
 He was a member of the youth team of the Bulgarian National Chess Team, together with the world chess champions GM Veselin Topalov and GM Antoaneta Stefanova.
 He also participated in a number of European and world youth championships, 5th place at the 1991 European Championship in Mamaia, Romania; 3rd–4th place at the 1991 World Championship in Warsaw, Poland; and 2nd-3rd place at the 1993 European Rapid Chess Championship in Paris, France.

 In 2001 and 2008, he won the chess section of the Varna Sport Universiade.
 In 1997, he was on the 1st place Kaissa team from Varna at the youth team championship in Plovdiv.
 He continued to compete on teams from Varna, as well as on the Lokomotiv team from Plovdiv, Bulgaria.
 He then played in the German team league, where he competed for SV Nashuatec of Berlin, Germany, which won the German Landesliga for the 2003–2004 season, defeating the Gillette team in the decisive match.
 For the Nashuatec team, he recorded a result of 22 wins, 2 draws, and 0 defeats.

 He has successfully participated in a number of online championships, repeatedly ranking among the top three in tournaments held by ChessBase / Playchess Germany.
 As of November 2011, his FIDE Elo rating is 2356.
+In May 2026, he achieved 100 tournament victories on the Chess.com website.